BillyTPilgrim/badgeware-docs/api/badge.md

 - `.pressed(button)` - Returns a boolean representing the pressed status of the button
         - `button` - Button constant.

+### Returns
+A list of button constants if no parameter was specified, otherwise a boolean.

 ## released()
 Returns a list of buttons released during the current frame - that is, buttons that switched from pressed last frame to not pressed this frame - or tests a single button.